Spring Workshop 2018 • Lisbon, Portugal • June 10-16

 “Pereira maintains he met him one summer’s day.
 A fine fresh sunny summer’s day and Lisbon was sparkling” from Pereira Mantains, Antonio Tabucchi

-TPW goes back to Lisbon.
-Join us during the Santo Antonio celebrations, when the city explodes with colourful decorations, to celebrate its patron saint.
-In the squares and narrow street of Lisbon, music, dance, colour, street parties contribute to create a special atmosphere.
+TPW goes back to Lisbon!
+Join us during the Santo Antonio celebrations, when the city explodes with colour to celebrate its patron saint.
+In the grand squares and narrow streets, music and dance combine extravagance and spectacle to create a unique atmosphere – and an unparalleled opportunity for photography.

-The Santo Antonio Festival is characterised by the tradition of the ‘Noivas de Santo Antonio’, (the Brides of Saint Anthony), when hundreds of Lisbon couples make the most of the occasion to get married and celebrate their nuptials with one of the biggest parties imaginable.
+The Santo Antonio Festival is characterised by the tradition of the ‘Noivas de Santo Antonio’, (the Brides of Saint Anthony), when hundreds of Lisbon couples make the most of the occasion to celebrate their nuptials with one of the biggest parties imaginable.

 (thanks to EZPortugal)

-You can enjoy the historical part of town, go for long walks and stop at the miradoures for breath taking views of the city and the river that soon will meet the ocean, take a ride on the yellow trams that are the symbolic icon of the city, and stop for lunch in one of the many small restaurants and eat fresh fish.
+You can enjoy the historical part of town, go for long walks and stop at the miradoures for breathtaking views of the city and the ancient river as it flows to the ocean.
+You might take a ride on the iconic yellow trams, and stop for lunch in one of the scores of restaurants that serve fish fresh from the sea.
+Until recently, this was the accustomed way to enjoy Lisbon.

-Recently there has been a soft revolution, and many areas that were abandoned are having a second life!
-The rhythm of the city is still very relaxed, but there is a new vibe, you can feel it behind the surface.
+But there has been a quiet revolution over the last few years, and now once-derelict areas have a been re-born.
+The pace of life is still very relaxed, but there is a new exciting vibe in Lisbon – you can feel it beneath the laidback rhythms of the city.

-You will still find the old-fashioned restaurants with waiters in white shirt and black tie, and close nearby the new music bars – not copies of places you could find around Europe – but with a true Portuguese elegance and stigma.
+You will still find the old-fashioned restaurants with waiters in white shirt and black tie, and close by the new music bars – unlike any in Europe – buzzing with inimitable Portuguese elegance and style.
+Fado mixes with jazz and hip music from Angola and Cabo Verde, weaving a dance that swings back and forth between the past and the present, stepping out into the future.

-To photograph all this, the venues, day and night life of the city, and capture this new rhythm, Pauliana Valente Pimentel will be the perfect teacher.
+To photograph all this – the venues, day and night life in the city, the colours and shapes of the new rhythm – Pauliana Valente Pimentel is the perfect teacher.

-Born in Lisbon, and still using it as home when not travelling to photograph around the world, she will take you with her and introduce you to her friends, show you corners of Lisbon you would not find on your own, where the public space is intensely lived and help you in organizing you project on the city.
+Born in Lisbon, and still using it as home when not travelling to photograph around the world, Pauliana will introduce you to her friends, show you corners of Lisbon you would not find on your own, where the public space is intensely lived.
+She will be your guide to the unseen Lisbon, and she will help you plan your urban photography project.
+Pauliana’s energy and enthusiasm are infectious.
+She knows everyone and goes everywhere.
+She will make this workshop not only memorable but hugely enjoyable.

-Pauliana Valente Pimentel was born in Lisbon in 1975, the city where she still lives but she is working all around the world.
+Pauliana Valente Pimentel was born in Lisbon in 1975.
 As an artist and a freelance photographer she has been producing photo reportages since 1999 for various Portuguese and foreign magazines and newspapers.

 In 2005 she took part in the photography course of the Gulbenkian Creativity and Artistic Creation Program.
 She was member of the [Kameraphoto] collective from 2006 until its extinction in 2014, and a founding member of the “N’WE” collective in 2016.
 Besides her participation in collectively authored books, she produced her own first book ‘VOL I’ in 2009, published by Pierre Von Kleist and ‘ Caucase, Souvenirs de Voyage’ in 2011 by Gulbenkian Foundation.
 Filmography: “Diz-se que Portugal é um bom país para se viver”, 40 min, Portugal 2011; “Jovens de Atenas / Youth of Athens”, 13 min.
 Athens, Greece, 2012; “Entre Nous”, 51 min.
 Portugal, France, 2014.